 Is your piece the type that is more enamoured with, say, a show’s real art historical significance than with its thematic claims to significance?
 Good.

 This paragraph serves as our guarantee that the copyright to all works submitted to us (whether thereunto published by us unexpurgated or with emendations) will remain with their authors, with all rights attendant to each piece’s authorship kept intact.
 These rights include the author’s right to syndicate his/her submitted piece to other publications.
-But to the invocation of said right, diskurso would only request the author to at least acknowledge where the piece in question first appeared. :-)
+But to the invocation of said right, diskurso would only request the author to at least acknowledge that the piece in question first appeared on diskurso.com. :-)